rd804/DisCo-FFS/README.md

 # Environments

-Includes 2 environment files for the differnt servers used in the pipeline
+Includes 2 environment files for the different servers used in the pipeline.
+After activating environments: `python -m pip install -e .`

 # Data